CompuTec/computec-docs/docs/wms/administrator-guide/issue-reporting/overview.md

 ## How to: Locate Log Files

-WMS logs are saved automatically and can be accessed on the server or client machine.
+CompuTec WMS logs are saved automatically and can be accessed on the server or client machine.
 Logs are stored in `.txt` format and named by date.

 For full log path details, see: